elcodee/MeetUs/README.md

   </center>
   </a>

-This is my project at dumbways.id about express js and integration into the mysql database.
-With all the knowledge I have and the new knowledge that I got in the dumbways.id class, I implemented it into this project
+This is my project about a web-based chat application

 ## Technology Used